A - Wachusett Mountain State Reservation, Princeton, MA

 Least favorable: East, Northeast

-(View Pilgrim Heights on Google Maps)
+(View Head of the Meadow Beach on Google Maps)

 Most spring hawks move southwest from Connecticut to the northeast west of Newburyport, avoiding the ocean, so look for good southern exposures affording views to the southwest and west.
 Immature accipiters and falcons tend to hug the coast more, but the biggest numbers of hawks are likely to be found inland when Broad-winged Hawks are migrating, from mid April through early May.
 Both Wachusett Mountain and Mt.
 Watatic have been productive spring sites in the past.
 However, growth of the forest has obstructed viewing areas a bit.
 Over 600 have been seen in one day at Wachusett.
 Great Meadows National Wildlife Refuge in Concord can be productive also.